lilianweng/lil-log/_posts/2018-01-23-the-multi-armed-bandit-problem-and-its-solutions.md

 [3] Olivier Chapelle and Lihong Li. ["An empirical evaluation of thompson sampling."](http://papers.nips.cc/paper/4321-an-empirical-evaluation-of-thompson-sampling.pdf) NIPS.
 2011.

 [4] Russo, Daniel, et al. ["A Tutorial on Thompson Sampling."](https://arxiv.org/pdf/1707.02038.pdf) arXiv:1707.02038 (2017).

----

-*If you notice mistakes and errors in this post, please don't hesitate to contact me at [lilian dot wengweng at gmail dot com] and I would be super happy to correct them right away!*